mariadb-corporation/mariadb-columnstore-api/README.md

 # MariaDB ColumnStore API

-The API requires MariaDB ColumnStore 1.2 (current develop branch) to operate.
+The API requires MariaDB ColumnStore 1.2 to operate.

 This C++, Python and Java API currently provides access to bulk write to ColumnStore in a similar way to the cpimport using.